 Although the ACA didn’t change anything about COBRA, it changed everything about the individual health insurance market.
 Coverage is now guaranteed issue, so medical history is no longer an obstacle.
 All policies must cover the ten essential health benefits, so the individual market now offers coverage that is as comprehensive as group coverage.

 And coverage under the ACA is easier on the wallet.
 COBRA is expensive, particularly for employees who are used to having a significant portion of their premiums subsidized by their employers.
-The average total premium for a single employee on a group plan was $490/month in 2013 (the average employee paid just $83/month, because the employer was paying the rest).
-To continue that coverage with COBRA, the enrollee would pay about $500/month ($490 plus the 2 percent admin fee).
+The average total premium for a single employee on a group plan was $520/month in 2015 (the average employee paid just $88/month, because the employer was paying the rest).
+To continue that coverage with COBRA, the enrollee would pay about $530/month ($520 plus the 2 percent admin fee).

 Better access to coverage than COBRA?

 The ACA also provides more all-encompassing access to coverage than COBRA, since COBRA doesn’t apply to all employer-sponsored plans, or to termination for gross misconduct.
 Under the ACA, any plan in the individual market is available if you’ve lost your insurance, regardless of where you worked or the reason you lost your coverage (unless you simply cancelled it or let it lapse – in that case, you have to wait until general open enrollment, which starts again on November 1, 2016, for coverage effective January 2017).